rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

         ;load => pbx_spool.so

-3. Now, go through the list of modules you have in your `modules.conf`, and uncomment the ones that you absolutely can’t live without.
+3. Now, go through the list of modules you have in your `modules.conf`, and uncomment the ones that you absolutely can't live without.

-I realize that the above steps aren’t exactly super descriptive, so keep reading.
+I realize that the above steps aren't exactly super descriptive, so keep reading.
 The next section will give you some additional pointers.

 ## Tips for Slimming

-At some point during this article, you’ve probably thought to yourself, “How do I know which modules are absolutely essential to my setup?”.
+At some point during this article, you've probably thought to yourself, “How do I know which modules are absolutely essential to my setup?”.

-If you aren’t able to figure it out, there’s one foolproof way to figure it out: trial-and-error.
+If you aren't able to figure it out, there's one foolproof way to figure it out: trial-and-error.

-Don’t feel bad about doing trial-and-error here either, Asterisk can be complex.
+Don't feel bad about doing trial-and-error here either, Asterisk can be complex.

 1. Configure your `logger.conf` to output with maximum verbosity to the full logfile.
 Your `logger.conf` file should have a line that looks like: